 Balance sheet remains strong

-As the above graph shows, Goldcorp (GG) has the lowest financial leverage in the senior gold miners’ universe (GDX).
-Barrick Gold (ABX) and Newmont Mining (NEM) come in on the higher end.
-Investors should, however, note that these companies have significantly reduced their financial leverages over the last few years.
-Yamana Gold (AUY) and Kinross Gold (KGC) have higher financial leverage than Goldcorp.
-Goldcorp’s leverage is expected to remain at a lower level than its peers.
+As the above graph shows, Goldcorp (GG) has the lowest financial leverage among senior gold miners (GDX).
+Barrick Gold (ABX) and Newmont Mining (NEM) are at the higher end.
+These companies have significantly improved their financial leverage metrics over the last few years.